 - 3 examples of good customer surveys

-- 6 steps to create an effective customer survey for your brand
+- 6 steps to create an effective customer satisfaction survey for your brand

 Why are customer surveys so important?

-You don’t always know what your customers are thinking—unless, of course, you have telepathic powers like Professor Charles Francis Xavier (X-Men) or Eleven (Stranger Things).
+You don’t always know what your customers are thinking over the course of their customer journey—unless, of course, you have telepathic powers like Professor Charles Xavier (X-Men) or Eleven (Stranger Things).

-A customer survey can be your superpower that allows you to read customers’ minds.
-Surveys give your business an opportunity to understand what keeps them up all night, what gets them out of bed—and how they perceive your brand.
+Customer surveys can be your superpower that allow you to read customers’ minds.
+Surveys give your business an opportunity to understand what keeps them up all night, what gets them out of bed, how they rate their overall experience with you, and how they perceive your brand.

-There’s a reason why businesses put “How am I driving?” stickers behind their company vehicles or hire mystery shoppers to assess their store experience.
-These are forms of customer surveys to stress-test the quality of their services.
+There’s a reason why businesses put “How am I driving?” stickers behind their company vehicles or hire mystery shoppers to assess their level of satisfaction in store.
+These forms of customer surveys are designed to stress-test the quality of their product/services.

-Brands employ these tactics to plug the holes… before these problems can sink their ships.
-Customer surveys are yet another tactic, and the guiding lights that can help your business align their goals with what their customers want.
+Brands employ these tactics to plug the holes before poor retention rates and churn can sink their ships.
+Customer satisfaction surveys are yet another tactic and the guiding lights that can help your business align your goals with the customer journey.

 Customer surveys are like performance appraisals, but for your business.
-For instance, if a significant number of customers complain about the quality of your customer service, it’s a clue that some of your teammates might be dropping the ball there.
-It’s a wake-up call for you to fix things before they become big.
+For instance, if a significant number of customers complain about the quality of your customer service, it’s a sign that some of your teammates aren’t offering customers the positive experience they deserve.
+It’s a wake-up call for you to fix things before they become bigger problems.

-The debate is no longer whether you should conduct customer surveys or not.
-A more relevant question is how should you do it.
+The debate is no longer whether you should conduct customer surveys.
+Instead, the more relevant question is how you should do it.

 4 types of customer surveys